JanRajm/Digital-electronics-1/Projekt VHDL/avg_velocity.md

         if sum_of_velocities(0) = '1' then                      -- rounding
             sum_of_velocities <= sum_of_velocities + "0000001"; --
         end if;                                                 --
-        temp := 1-temp; -- switching of auxiliary variable by every second rising edge, thus frequency of this variable is half to clock frequency if temp = 1 then
+        temp := 1-temp; -- switching of auxiliary variable by every other rising edge, thus frequency of this variable is half to clock frequency if temp = 1 then
             s_avg_velocity <= shift_right(unsigned(sum_of_velocities), count_of_shifts);
             count_of_shifts := count_of_shifts;